 This is not a claim I handled as a motorcycle accident wrongful death lawyer, but it follows along with many of our own clients who tell very similar stories.

-The at fault party was not even drug or alcohol tested, however the decedent, who did absolutely nothing wrong to contribute to the cause of this accident, was tested for both drugs and alcohol – both of which were negative.
+The at-fault party was not even drug or alcohol tested, however the decedent, who did absolutely nothing wrong to contribute to the cause of this accident, was tested for both drugs and alcohol – both of which were negative.
 Unfortunately, we will never know if the same were true of the at fault party in this motorcycle accident.

 A wrongful death lawyer may have been able to assist this family in their time of crisis.

-To add salt to the wound, the person responsible for killing the motorcycle rider never bothered to call or send a note of condolence to the grieving family.
 In every case in which I’ve been called upon to act as a motorcycle accident wrongful death lawyer, the families of the deceased have been emotionally devastated by their loss.